This page contains explanatory notes and background information on various entries on the Books and Maps pages.

 “The craftsman-artist could well be from the school of Schöner, … The gores are tentatively dated c.
 1535; they could be earlier but are unlikely to be as early as 1523-24 as stated by Wieder.”

 The author states the latitude but makes no attempt to estimate the longitude in many of the ship positions.
-Accordingly, in preparing the ship route in Google Earth, a straight line was drawn from one known location to the next such location (Tenerife to Cape Verde, for example).
+Accordingly, in preparing the ship route in Google Earth (on Maps page, or any globe icon within text), a straight line was drawn from one known location to the next such location (Tenerife to Cape Verde, for example; viewed via globe icons within the text).
 Then, the longitude of any point, or points, between these locations (in this example, the Tropic of Cancer) was noted in Google Earth and used to place an icon at that position.

 In Titulo XXXI, Seixas describes la Canal de San Sebastian and states (folio 63) that “Desta Canal, aunque la hemos visto, no hemos estado en ella, y hemos sabido comunicando con algunos que la han Navegado en parte, que es fondable para embarcaciones de poco porte.” (“Of this canal, although we have seen it, we have not been in it, and we have reliable communications from others who have navigated it in part that it is fit for anchorage by vessels of small portage.”)